radon-h2020/radon-repository-miner/README.md

 ![python-version](https://img.shields.io/pypi/pyversions/repository-miner)

 # radon-repository-miner

-A Python package for mining Infrastructure-as-Code software repositories.
+RepositoryMiner is a Python framework that helps developers and researchers to mining software repositories.
+It currently supports the Infrastructure as Code technology Ansible and Tosca.

 # How to install